TUMLWE/wfc/docs/user_guide.rst

 TOGGLER
 ~~~~~~~

 The primary supervisory role is handled by the **TOGGLER** application, which executes tasks such as determining the strategy offset to be fed to the *HOST* (and consequently, to the turbine controller) based on a user-defined sequence and wind direction.
 The "TOGGLER" also ensures that the Wind Farm Control (WFC) is active only under prescribed inflow conditions, according to the active wind direction sector.
-A schematics of the TOGGLER application is shown :ref:`below <wfc_framework_toggler.png>`.
+A schematics of the TOGGLER application is shown in :numref:`Toggler`.

 .. figure:: wfc_framework_toggler.png
    :width: 1000